github/code-navigation/README.md

 ### Tree-sitter parser

-Next, we require a mature Tree-sitter parser for the language.
+Next, we require a mature, well-maintained Tree-sitter parser for the language.
+The parser must publish a Rust crate to [crates.io](https://crates.io/).

 Most popular programming languages already have a Tree-sitter grammar, but if you need to create one, you can [review the documentation for creating a new parser](https://tree-sitter.github.io/tree-sitter/creating-parsers).

-**Note:** It will be easier for us to integrate a parser if it publishes a Rust crate to [crates.io](https://crates.io/).

 ### Tags query